gchure/phd/docs/src/chapter_03/section_09_methods.md

 plate on a MACSQuant ice block.
 All fluorescence measurements were made using a 488 nm excitation wavelength with a 525/50 nm emission filter.
-The photomultiplier tube voltage settings for the instrument are the same as those used in @razo-mejia2018 and are listed in supplemental Chapter 7.
+The photomultiplier tube voltage settings for the instrument are the same as those used in @razo-mejia2018 and are listed in supplemental Chapter 6.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The data was processed using an automatic unsupervised gating procedure based on the front and side-scattering values, where we fit a two-dimensional Gaussian function to the $\log_{10}$ forward-scattering (FSC) and the $\log_{10}$ side-scattering (SSC) data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The data were processed using an automatic unsupervised gating procedure based on the front and side-scattering values, where we fit a two-dimensional Gaussian function to the $\log_{10}$ forward-scattering (FSC) and the $\log_{10}$ side-scattering (SSC) data.
 Here we assume that the region with highest density of points in these two channels corresponds to single-cell measurements and consider data points that fall within 40\% of the highest density region of the two-dimensional Gaussian function.
-We direct the reader to Reference [@razo-mejia2018] for further detail and comparison of flow cytometry with single-cell microscopy.
+We direct the reader to @razo-mejia2018 and supplemental Chapter 6 for further detail and comparison of flow cytometry with single-cell microscopy.

 ### Bayesian Parameter Estimation